-I do have a thing for three-digit hex codes, but I don’t use them exclusively.
+(I do have a thing for three-digit hex codes, but I don’t use them exclusively.)

 Implementing a CDN (again).
-I’ve been running websites since 1999, when there was no “cloud computing”; and as these sites were mostly small there hasn’t been much of a need for any “cloud hosting,” either.
+I’ve been running websites since 1999, when there was no “cloud computing”; and as these sites have mostly been small there hasn’t been much of a need for any “cloud hosting,” either.
 However, most of my sites are international, and with shared hosting you face an ugly truth: The further away you get geographically, the slower your sites will appear, no matter how else you optimize for performance.

-At first I contemplated moving all my sites over to AWS or Google Cloud Platform, however that seemed like overengineering the solution and making it rather very expensive—it would have meant to revisit the whole process of how I work with my sites, maybe even changing the tech stack of some of them.
+At first I contemplated moving all my sites over to AWS or Google Cloud Platform, however that seemed like overengineering the solution and making it expensive—it would have meant to revisit the whole process of how I work with my sites, maybe even changing the tech stack of some of them.
 Then I looked at different CDNs, which I hadn’t for some time, including some of the top players like Cloudflare, Fastly, Varnish, and KeyCDN.
 The one that caught my eye, however, was BunnyCDN—great coverage, easy to set up, affordable pricing.
 I tested BunnyCDN on smaller sites for a few days before rolling it out to all my international sites.
 The result has been a significant boost in performance for international visitors, and I’m very happy with this step as an economic and efficient optimization measure.
 It’s strange now to think that I had done without a CDN for so long: Last I worked with them for my own projects must have been around 2008.
 Try BunnyCDN by the way—I’m a fan now.